cheme/web3/socialnetwork.md

 Striple is just a representation of what is done every day : something goes wrong with facebook, ok poeple create diaspora...
 It is a fork, but interroperability is hard because facebook own its info.

+Structurally there is initiative like [activity stream][https://tools.ietf.org/html/draft-snell-activitystreams-09] that are usefull and not incompatible with striple : simply contents with possibly multi striple ID (where triple id of course).

 ## Facebook and twitter like

 Well known, well used model.
 Declined in every aspect of like, social professionel network (linkedin), find a wife ...